FaisalJulaidan/NoiseExposure-Web-App/README.md

-###### Note: this README file is dedicated for the Web Application side of the project for further details about the other sides of the project i.e. Mobile Application, and Server Side, please check the repositories
+###### Note: this README file is dedicated for the Web Application side of the project for further details about the other sides of the project i.e. Mobile Application, and Server Side, please check the repositories.
+You will need to setup all the three repositories for the project to work properly (e.g. retrive data from the database, login, etc.)

 ## Motivation